Accredited Facilitator (English-medium)

 Madeline supports leaders and teachers to work in professional learning groups to shift teaching practice and pedagogy, and redesign curriculum through inquiry.
 Her mentoring and coaching approach allows people to own the change process, while Madeline takes care of the change framework until schools are ready to sustain it themselves.
-Madeline’s experience is underpinned by her ability to think strategically, foster teaching inquiry practices, and use theories to design approaches that will work.
-She is interested in leveraging creativity and digital technologies to develop agentic ownership within knowledge building communities.
+Madeline’s experience is underpinned by her ability to think strategically, foster teaching inquiry practices, leverage positive, strengths-based approaches, and use theories to design approaches that will work.

 Madeline has expertise in the following areas: